Improve your early years practice

 The point is, it can be misleading to assume that each individual customer acts the same, or produces the same amount of revenue for you.
 This is the risk of counting with numbers on roll, as it can leave you with an inaccurate picture of how much business you're truly doing.

-So what's all this talk of ice creams got to do with your nursery?
+So what's all this talk of ice creams got to do with your preschool occupancy?
 Well, by only keeping numbers on roll, you wind up with a similar problem as this ice cream shop.
-Each child at your nursery might not be there for the same amount of hours.
+Each child at your center might not be there for the same amount of hours.
 If we're only doing a head count, we don't get an accurate picture of our total occupancy.

-Let’s say you have 50 places at your setting and 50 children on roll.
+Let’s say you have 50 places at your center and 50 children enrolled.
 At first glance, this might seem like you're fully booked.
-But if each of those children is only in two and half days a week, you’re actually only at 50% occupancy, as those 'seats' are empty for the rest of the day.
+But, if each of those children is only in two and half days a week, you’re actually only at 50% occupancy, as those 'seats' are empty for the rest of the day.
 That’s a whole lot of missed revenue.

-So let's move beyond numbers on roll, and see how we can grasp this situation to really maximise our occupancy.
+So let's move beyond numbers on roll, and demonstrate how FTE can help increase your preschool occupancy.

 FTE stands for full-time equivalent, and you'll often see this figure expressed as a fraction or a percentage.
 In the simplest terms, it displays your occupancy rate as the amount of available hours you've booked, compared to the total amount of hours you could offer.
 Instead of doing a 'head count,' like we would with numbers on roll, we're thinking of our occupancy in terms of hours of care we can provide.